verana-labs/verifiable-trust-spec/spec.md

 - [VS-SVC-5] A peer MUST NOT consume a service endpoint URL declared in a DID Document unless trust resolution of the corresponding DID has succeeded.
 Once trust resolution succeeds, any URL reached through a declared service entry is considered an endpoint of the identified, credentialed operator of the DID, and inherits its trust context.

-- [VS-SVC-6] `LinkedVerifiablePresentation` entries declared in a DID Document for the purpose of presenting Verifiable Trust Credentials (see [VT-CRED-W3C-LINKED-VP] and [VT-ECS-CRED]) are part of the **identity layer** and are consumed during trust resolution itself.
+- [VS-SVC-6] `LinkedVerifiablePresentation` entries declared in a DID Document for the purpose of presenting Verifiable Trust Credentials (see [VT-CRED-W3C-LINKED-VP] and [VT-ECS-CRED]), as well as `KERICredentialPresentation` entries declared per [VT-VLEI-PRES], are part of the **identity layer** and are consumed during trust resolution itself.
 They are not considered "consumable service endpoints" for the purposes of [VS-SVC-2], [VS-SVC-3], [VS-SVC-4] and [VS-SVC-5].

 - [VS-SVC-7] When a non-DIDComm service endpoint declared under [VS-SVC-3] requires authentication (access tokens, authorization credentials, session artifacts, capability tokens, etc.), a peer SHOULD obtain the required authentication material over the DIDComm channel declared under [VS-SVC-2], **after** trust resolution has succeeded.
 The specific authentication scheme is protocol- and ecosystem-specific, but its establishment MUST NOT bypass trust resolution of the [[ref: VS]] DID.
 This ensures that authentication material for every declared endpoint is cryptographically rooted in the same verified identity handshake.